ricardomar/HL7-Health-Level-7-message-parser/README.md

 ## Outputs:
 - Software tool (with graphical user interface) programmed in MATLAB.
 The source code and documentation of the application is available here.
-- A video demonstrating the software tool in operation is presented next:
+- A video demonstrating the software tool is presented next:

 - [Demo video 01](https://youtu.be/5QkpqAalsLc)

 [![alt text](https://img.youtube.com/vi/5QkpqAalsLc/0.jpg)](https://youtu.be/5QkpqAalsLc)

-- Software tool developed in collaboration with Joao Duarte and Edite Figueiras during the Medical Informatics course.
+- Software tool developed in collaboration with Joao Duarte and Edite Figueiras during the Medical Informatics course as Biomedical Engineering master students (2007/2008)..